compendio/goldbug-manual/README.md

 To use them, the user clicks twice on a friend, so a pop-up chat window opens for private chat.
 If the user now moves the mouse over the Send button, the smileys are displayed in a tooltip that appears.
 By entering the ASCI code, the emoticons are then displayed in the chat.

-In the chat tab, the options of the right-hand page splitter also allow you to turn off the graphical display of smileys in general.
+In the chat tab, the options of the right-hand page splitter also allows the user to turn off the graphical display of smileys in general.

 ### 6.8 File transfer in the chat pop-up window